 Each tower also has its own sheltered drop off point.

 D Leedon Condo Location Review

 But first things first, let’s get the main issue of the location out of the way.
 Farrer Road is terrible when it comes to peak hours.
-So in the early mornings and knock off work hour, Farrer Road gets really heavy traffic.
-Which is unsurprising because it is a major road that connects the PIE and AYE.
+So in the early mornings and knock off-work hours, Farrer Road gets really heavy traffic.
+This is unsurprising because it is a major road that connects the PIE and AYE.
 So the trade-off for accessibility to the major highways is the heavy traffic flow.